 Fostering trust and loyalty within a company’s workforce is a valuable competitive advantage that takes a long time to build.
 When this sense of trust exists, employees are more likely to speak positively about their employers, they will feel secure in their position, and they will not share company secrets or seek employment elsewhere.

-However, when employees are micromanaged, this sense of organizational trust is broke, and employees do not feel a sense of loyalty to the organization.
+However, when employees are micromanaged, this sense of organizational trust is broken, and employees do not feel a sense of loyalty to the organization.
+This leadership style leads to a lack of trust in the entire team and an overall hostile work environment.

 Increases turnover